 What is friable asbestos?

 Friable asbestos is asbestos in the form of a powder, or which is soft and crumbles under hand pressure.
-Examples include asbestos pipe insulation and the backing on asbestos backed vinyl sheet flooring.
+Examples include asbestos pipe insulation and the paper like backing on asbestos backed vinyl sheet flooring.
 Non-friable asbestos containing material, such as asbestos cement sheet, can become friable in some circumstances (eg if involved in a severe fire).

 Is asbestos banned in Australia?